mynodebtc/mynode_docs/docs/advanced/flash-sd-card.md

   </figure>
 </center>

-Once downloaded, the software software needs to be written to the SD card.
+Once downloaded, the software needs to be written to the SD card.

 ## Flash SD Card